-The extent of the adverse impact of the pandemic on the global economy and markets will depend, in part, on the duration and severity of the measures taken to limit the spread of the virus and counter its impact, including further emergence of new strains of COVID-19 and the safety, efficacy and availability of vaccines and treatments, and, in part, on the size and effectiveness of the compensating measures taken by governments, including additional stimulus legislation, and how quickly and to what extent normal economic and operating conditions can resume.
-To the extent the COVID-19 pandemic continues to adversely affect the global economy and/or our business, operations or financial performance, it may also have the effect of increasing the likelihood and/or magnitude of other risks described herein, or may give rise to other risks not presently known to us or not currently expected to be significant to our business, operations or financial performance.
-We are closely monitoring the potential adverse effects and impact on our operations, businesses and financial performance, including liquidity and capital usage, though the extent of the impact is difficult to fully and accurately predict at this time due to the continuing evolution of this uncertain situation.
+The extent of the adverse impact of the pandemic on the global economy and markets will depend, in part, on the duration and severity of the measures taken to limit the spread of the virus and counter its impact, including further emergence of more easily transmissible and/or dangerous strains of COVID-19 and the availability, successful distribution and public acceptance of vaccines and treatments, and, in part, on the size and effectiveness of the compensating measures taken by governments, including additional stimulus legislation, and how quickly and to what extent normal economic ad operating conditions can resume.
+To the extent the COVID-19 pandemic continues to adversely affect the global economy and/or the Group's business, operations or financial performance, it may also have the effect of increasing the likelihood and/or magnitude of other risks described herein, or may give rise to other risks not presently known to the Group or not currently expected to be significant to the Group's business, operations or financial performance.
+The Group is continuing to closely monitor the potential adverse effects and impact on its operations, business and financial performance, including liquidity and capital usage, though the extent of the impact is difficult to fully and accurately predict at this time due to the continuing evolution of this uncertain situation.

-For further information, refer to "Political and Economic environment" in "Credit Suisse International at a glance - Operating Environment" and "Macro-Economic Environment" in "Principal risks and uncertainties - Other significant Risks" in the 2020 CSi Annual Report.

-3.2 CSi may incur significant losses on its trading and investment activities due to market fluctuations and volatility
+- For further information, refer to "Political and Economic environment" in "Credit Suisse International at a glance - Operating Environment" and "Macro-Economic Environment" in "Principal risks and uncertainties Other risks" in the 2021 CSi Annual Report. - 4.2 CSi may incur significant losses on its trading and investment activities due to market fluctuations and volatility